Anton Webern: Austrian defeat and socioeconomic strain

 During and after the end of the war, Webern, like other Austrians, contended with food shortages, insufficient heating, socioeconomic volatility, and geopolitical disaster in defeat.
-He had considered retreating to the countryside and purchasing a farm since 1917, specifically as an asset better than war bonds at shielding his family's wealth from inflation.
-(In the end, he lost all that remained of his family's wealth to hyperinflation by 1924.)
-He proposed to Schoenberg that they might be smallholders together.
+Since 1917, he had considered retreating to the countryside and purchasing a farm as an asset better than war bonds at shielding his family's wealth from inflation.
+He even proposed to Schoenberg that they might be smallholders together.
+(In the end, he lost all that remained of his family's wealth to the Austrian hyperinflation by 1924.)

 Despite Schoenberg's and his father's advice that he not quit conducting, Webern followed to Schoenberg to Mödling in early 1918, hoping to be reunited with his mentor and to compose more.
 But Webern's finances were so poor that he soon explored a "voluntary exile" to Prague again.
 Nonetheless, he continued to raise funds, including his own, for Schoenberg, with whom he spent every day.

 Yet soon after he arrived, Webern broke his friendship with Schoenberg.
 (Note: Berg himself experienced breaks in his friendship with Schoenberg, who could be overbearing.
 When Webern broke his friendship with Berg (1915–1916), he cited Schoenberg's influence in the matter.)
 The break was multifactorial but involved Webern's dissatisfaction with his career and financial turmoil.
 Berg learned of the Weberns' ill temperaments and "latent antisemitism" from Schoenberg, (Note: Schoenberg's son-in-law Felix Greissle also recalled Webern's labile antisemitism, contextualizing it as part of Webern's vacillating resentment and respect toward Schoenberg while also noting that Schoenberg had internalized some antisemitism ("mildly" antisemitic jokes were common in Schoenberg's home, Greissle's son George recalled, which Julie Brown contextualized as "unexceptional").
 Schoenberg was self-conscious of his Jewish and class background, having confronted antisemitism in reading Otto Weininger.
 He repeatedly engaged with controversies surrounding Richard Wagner, who he also read and whose possible Jewish lineage interested him.
 He contended with Wagnerian charges as to Jewish artists' creative inabilities.
 While working on Die Jakobsleiter on family holiday at Mattsee in summer 1921, Schoenberg was given notice that all Jews should leave the town, angering him and sparking his return from Protestantism to Judaism.
 In response, Wassily Kandinsky wrote to him from the Bauhaus in 1923, "I reject you as a Jew. ...
 Better to be a human being".
 Schoenberg responded, "what is anti-Semitism to lead to if not to acts of violence?") and noted that Schoenberg "wouldn't explain" further than "'Webern wants to go to Prague again'".
 Bailey Puffett argued that Webern's actions in and after the 1930s suggested that he was not antisemitic, at least in his maturity.
 She noted that Webern later wrote Schoenberg that he felt "a sense of the most vehement aversion" against German-speaking people who were.